 - Study in Melbourne

-- Melbourne is the state capital of Victoria, and has been named the world’s most livable city two years in a row.
+- Melbourne is the state capital of Victoria, and has been named the world’s most livable city seven years in a row.
 Melbourne experiences warm summers, mild springs and autumns, and crisp winters.
 It is considered one of the top cities in the world for international students to study.
 Is Melbourne the right city for you?

 - Study in Perth